 In 1994 the Juror's Rating Form was altered to represent a truer authentic assessment rubric and to align with the AP Art rubric.
 A new rating scale was created and established a IV Rating as being Superior.
 The State VASE Event was moved to the University of Texas at Arlington.

-The 1996 State Event saw the edition of cash scholarships awarded to students. $2000 in scholarships was awarded to art students in each division at the state event.
+The 1996 State Event saw the addition of cash scholarships awarded to students. $2000 in scholarships was awarded to art students in each division at the state event.